-Media and journalism innovation and Photography on the side in London, United Kingdom
+Media and journalism innovation, Photography on the side, and Director of grants programmes in London, United Kingdom

 I came to the EJC via Digital Catapult, where my inner technology and data geek flourished, through delivering activities for businesses on the 'innovation opportunity' of personal data.

-Since 2016 I've worked in seven countries with some very brilliant minds, and Google News Initiative, to deliver the Digital Identities workshop series.
+From 2016 to 2018 I worked as a consultant in seven countries with some very brilliant minds, and the Google News Initiative, to deliver the Digital Identities workshop series.
 Supporting journalists to enhance their engagement with their audience and their wider impact on society.

 For the three years preceding this I lead a programme of work supporting hyperlocal publishers to become resilient by making the most of digital technology.
 This was at the UK's innovation foundation Nesta.